needle-mirror/com.unity.physics/Documentation~/collision_queries.md

 *Collision queries* (also known as *spatial queries*) are one of the most important features of any physics engine and often drive a significant amount of game logic.
 Unity Physics has a powerful collision query system which supports queries like ray casting, linear casting and closest point estimation.
 These queries support options like efficient collision filtering and user data retrieval.

+Collision queries use physics simulation data (read-only access), more precisely an internal structure called broadphase, which is built by a job scheduled in `BuildPhysicsWorld`.
+Collision queries can be performed any time before or after `BuildPhysicsWorld`, but if you do it before make sure you provide your job handle to `BuildPhysicsWorld.AddInputDependencyToComplete()` (please read [Modifying simulation data](modifying_simulation_data.md) for details).
+By default, the broadphase will not get updated until the next physics step’s `BuildPhysicsWorld`, so all collision queries will return results according to that state (effectively the state after the previous simulation step).
+However, there is a way to make `StepPhysicsWorld` schedule a job that updates the broadphase after current simulation step, at some performance cost – you need to check the “Synchronize Collision World” box in Physics Step component or set `PhysicsStep.SynchronizeCollisionWorld` to a positive value.
+If you do that, it is advised to perform collision queries after `StepPhysicsWorld` or before next `BuildPhysicsWorld`.

 # Local Vs Global

 Queries can be performed against individual colliders or against an entire collision world.
 When performed against an entire world, a query acceleration structure – a bounding volume tree in the case of Unity Physics – is used for efficiency.